 Google Fiber plan that supports using your router

-Sign up for a new internet plan that supports your own router or switch your plan to one that uses your router.
+Sign up for a new internet plan that supports using your own router or switch your plan to one that uses your router.
 Don’t have this yet?
 Change your plan to get started.

 Fiber Jack or ethernet port